mattcarlotta/validateSSLCerts/README.md

 ## Introduction

-validateSSLCerts (vSC.sh) is an automated bash script that attempts to validate and update a Lets Encrypt SSL certification generated from a Synology NAS (Let's Encrypt Authority X3 certificate).
-The certificate is not only being used by the Synology NAS, but is also being shared with a <a href="https://github.com/sameersbn/docker-gitlab">sameersbn/docker-gitlab</a> container.
+The Let's Encrypt certificate is not only being used by the Synology NAS, but is also being shared with a <a href="https://github.com/sameersbn/docker-gitlab">sameersbn/docker-gitlab</a> container.
 The idea is to seamlessly automate the process for updating the shared certificate across services with minimal downtime.

 Please read my gist about Let's Encrypt with a Synology NAS running a Gitlab container before using this script: <a href="https://gist.github.com/mattcarlotta/4d9fdb90376c5d13db2c1b69a2d557a6">Let's Encrypt - Synology NAS + sameersbn/docker-gitlab</a>